 - Feasibility Study – In this stage, the cost and benefits are evaluated of the proposed application.
 The feasibility analysis should produce a document containing – definition of the problem, discovering the technical and economic viability, alternate solutions, needed resources, cost and delivery dates.

 - Requirement Analysis and specifications – This helps in finding gathering the requirements of the project what the project is needed.
-It determines the quality of the project such as functionality, ease of use, performance, portability, etc. The Software Requirement Specification (SRS) document contains – thorough statement of the problem, probable alternate solution to the problem, functional requirement of the software system, constraints on the software system.
+It determines the quality of the project such as functionality, ease of use, performance, portability, etc. The Software Requirement Specification (SRS) document contains – thorough statement of the problem, probable substitute solution to the problem, functional requirement of the software system, constraints on the software system.

 - Design – This phase is a multistep process concentrates on four different attributes of a program: data structure, software architecture, interface representations and algorithmic details.
 The design phase converts the requirement specification into the representation of the software that can be evaluated before the coding phase.